-'When a waste contains a substance classified by one of the following hazard class and category codes and hazard statement codes and exceeds or equals one of the following concentration limits shown in Table 8 [See Table C11.1], the waste shall be classified hazardous according to HP 11.
-When more than one substance classified as toxic for reproduction is present in a waste, an individual substance has to be present at or above the concentration limit for the waste to be classified as hazardous by HP 11.'
+When a waste contains a substance classified by one of the following hazard class and category codes and hazard statement codes and exceeds or equals one of the following concentration limits shown in Table 8 [See Table C11.1], the waste shall be classified hazardous according to HP 11.
+When more than one substance classified as toxic for reproduction is present in a waste, an individual substance has to be present at or above the concentration limit for the waste to be classified as hazardous by HP 11.3

-Table C1.11 Hazard class and category code(s) and Hazard statement code(s) for waste constituents and the corresponding concentration limits for the classification of wastes as hazardous by HP 11 Mutagenic Hazard class and category code(s) Hazard statement code(s) Description Concentration limit (Individual substance) Muta.
-1A H340 May cause genetic defects ≥ 0.1% Muta.
-1B 11040 May cause genetic delects = 0.178 Muta.
+Table C1.11 Hazard class and category code(s) and Hazard statement code(s) for waste constituents and the corresponding concentration limits for the classification of wastes as hazardous by HP 11 Mutagenic

+Hazard class and category code(s) Hazard statement code(s) Description Concentration limit (Individual substance) Muta.
+1A 11040 Management in Infects > 0.40/ Muta.
+1B H340 May cause genetic defects ≥ 0.1% Muta.
 2 H341 Suspected of causing genetic defects ≥ 1.0%